jrblevin/ctgames-qe/README.md

   - LAPACK and BLAS libraries (or Intel MKL as alternative)
   - OpenMP support (included with above compilers)
   - GNU Make
+  - R (for statistical calculations in Table 2 generation)

 The code has been tested with both GNU Fortran and Intel Fortran.
 The Makefiles will use GNU Fortran by default.
 To use the Intel Fortran compiler, prefix the